plam1216/plam1216/README.md

 ## Hello!

-My name is Peter Lam and I am an aspiring software engineer.
-I'm currently transitioning from a career in music and look forward to being able to merge the two.
-I was self-taught in audio engineering and music production which has helped prepare my mindset for learning new skills on this journey to becoming a software engineer.
+My name is Peter Lam and I am currently transitioning from a career in music to tech.
+I hope to be able to merge art and tech through my work as a fullstack developer.

 ### About Me:
 📚 Enrolled in General Assembly's Software Engineering Immersive Bootcamp (August 2022 - October 2022)